tytydraco/yessleep/out/Something_Evil_is_Seeping_into_Fernsmouth.md

 “Breath, Heather please just breathe, you can tell me here, you know that.”
 She clung to me with hands of iron, skinny fingers digging into my arms with all the ferocity of a tiger.

-“Larry killed Dave Sanders, and we all just watched.”
+“Larry killed Dave , and we all just watched.”
 Her eyes shot wide open, looking into mine with a fear that made me pale.

 “You watched?”
 I asked.
 I started to drag her to her feet.
 “We need to go to the station right now, and tell the officers!”